amandachiachi/Heatwave_thesis/README.md

 # Heatwave_thesis
-This is where you will find all of my Master's thesis data and markdown files for my 2021 Master's thesis
+This is where you will find all of my data, scripts and output files for my 2021 Masters thesis.